Skip to main content

 Intended Use/Indications for Use

-The MOSES fibers are intended for use with the compatible laser systems in surgical procedures involving open, laparoscopic, and endoscopic ablation, vaporization, excision, incision, coagulation of soft tissue and for lithotripsy.
-For the safe use of the fibers, read and comprehend these instructions and the appropriate laser system operator’s manual before use.
+The Moses fibers are intended for use with compatible laser systems in surgical procedures involving endoscopic ablation, vaporization, excision, incision, coagulation of soft tissue, and lithotripsy of calculi in the medical specialty of urology.
+For the safe use of the fibers, read and comprehend these instructions and the appropriate laser system Instructions for Use before use.

 Contraindications